 As medical technology increases people’s life expectancy, the elderly population is skyrocketing.
 By the year 2050, 20% of the US population will be over the age of 65 for the first time.
 While Americans may be living longer, many seniors have health issues that prevent them from caring for themselves.
-This means a surge in the number of nursing homes and an increase of people hired to take care of geriatric residents.
+This means a surge in the number of nursing homes and an increase in people hired to take care of geriatric residents.

-We want to think that nursing home employees are all compassionate, caring, and wholly dedicated to the wellbeing of their patients.
+We want to think that nursing home employees are all compassionate, caring, and wholly dedicated to the well-being of their patients.
 Many undoubtedly are.
 But others are indifferent and a few actively seek out jobs where they can prey on vulnerable seniors.
 Throw in long hours, low pay and understaffed facilities, and you have a recipe for all types of neglect and abuse.

 Nobody truly knows how many elders are abused, exploited or neglected every year.
 The National Council on Aging estimates that one in 10 Americans over 60 have been victims of some type of elder abuse.
 Abuse usually happens in secret by people who appear trustworthy.
 Those suffering from dementia are especially vulnerable to common types of elder abuse.